readthedocs/sphinx-hoverxref/docs/usage.rst

 Tooltip on intersphinx content
 ------------------------------

-Sphinx comes with a nice built-in extension called :ref:`sphinx.ext.intersphinx <sphinx:usage/extensions/intersphinx>` that allows to generate links to the documentation of sections in other projects.
+Sphinx comes with a nice built-in extension called :doc:`sphinx.ext.intersphinx <sphinx:usage/extensions/intersphinx>` that allows to generate links to the documentation of sections in other projects.

 You can combine this extension with ``sphinx-hoverxref`` to show tooltips over these links to other projects.